WSU-cshimizu/ceg4110-group-project-team07/deliverables/reqs.md

 # Requirements Specification

 **NOTE: this follows the rubric and details given to us by Cogan under the "deliverables" folder in the github classroom, as well as the provided template.
-I WILL CONTINUE WORKING ON THIS AND FINISH IT TODAY

 ## User Story 1